 Where the Shining buddy LED headlamp falls short is that it is not very powerful and has a maximum beam length of only 27 meters.
 While this headlamp serves its purpose in the campsite or very relaxed evening hikes it is not ideal for more serious hiking trips.

-The Shining buddy is perfect for parents who don’t want to break the bank on headlamps for their kids but value good quality.
+The Shining Buddy LED Headlamp is perfect for parents who don’t want to break the bank on headlamps for their kids but value good quality.

 When it comes to battery life there are often discrepancies in the figures reported by suppliers.
 For this reason and because each lamp has different settings making their battery life’s difficult to compare, we have not included a battery life section in the comparison table above.